 - Discovery process.
 This is where both the plaintiff and the defendant investigate the facts of the case and gather information about each other’s arguments.
-Discovery tools in a hernia mesh case often include interrogatories (questions that have to be answered in writing under oath), depositions (sworn testimony in response to questions from a lawyer), and requests for production of documents, such as medical records and financial information.
+Discovery tools in a hernia mesh case often include interrogatories (questions that have to be answered in writing under oath), depositions (sworn testimony in response to questions from a lawyer), and requests for the production of documents, such as medical records and financial information.

 - Trial if no settlement.
 In some cases, no settlement can be reached, and the lawsuit will go to trial.
-During trial, the injured patient’s lawyer outlines all details of the case in front of a judge or jury, and the defendant gets to counter that evidence and present their own.
+During the trial, the injured patient’s lawyer outlines all details of the case in front of a judge or jury, and the defendant gets to counter that evidence and present their own.
 Witnesses are typically called to testify.
 The jury or judge will eventually announce findings regarding liability and damages.

 How Can Wocl Leydon Help Me?

 Have you been affected by defective hernia mesh?
 If so, speak with the Connecticut hernia mesh lawyers at Wocl Leydon as soon as possible.
-We represent patients who received defective hernia mesh implants and suffered health complications as a result.
+We represent patients who received defective implants and suffered health complications as a result.